Family Owned & Operated Since 2015

 Effective School Policies:

-Good sleep hygiene practices are essential for helping teens get the rest they need.
-This involves creating a consistent sleep schedule and a sleep-friendly environment.
+Good sleep hygiene practices are essential for ensuring teenagers receive adequate rest.
+Creating a consistent sleep schedule and a sleep-friendly environment can significantly improve sleep quality.

 Sleep Hygiene Tips:

-• Consistent Sleep Schedule: Encourage your teen to go to bed and wake up at the same time every day, even on weekends.
+Consistent Sleep Schedule: Encourage your teen to maintain regular sleep and wake times, even on weekends.

-• Shutting Off Devices: Limit screen time at least an hour before bedtime.
-The blue light from screens can interfere with melatonin production.
+Shutting Off Devices: Limit screen time at least an hour before sleep to enhance melatonin production.

-• Creating a Sleep-Friendly Environment: Make sure the bedroom is dark, quiet, and cool.
-A comfortable mattress and pillow can also make a big difference.
+Creating a Sleep-Friendly Environment: Ensure the bedroom is dark, quiet, and cool, and invest in a comfortable mattress and pillow.

-By addressing these areas, we can help teens get the sleep they need to thrive.
+By addressing these critical areas, we can help teens achieve the rest they need to succeed.

 Conclusion

-At Yawnder, we understand the critical importance of addressing teenage sleep deprivation.
-The statistics are alarming, with 87% of U.S. high school students getting less than the recommended 8-10 hours of sleep per night.
-This chronic lack of rest has far-reaching impacts on teens’ mental, physical, and academic well-being.
+At Yawnder, we recognize the urgent need to tackle the issue of teenage sleep deprivation.
+Alarming statistics reveal that a remarkable 87% of U.S. high school students fail to meet the recommended sleep guidelines.
+This chronic lack of sleep has profound implications on the mental, physical, and academic welfare of our youth.

-Addressing sleep deprivation isn’t just about helping teens feel more rested.
-It’s about improving their overall quality of life.
-Adequate sleep is essential for cognitive function, emotional stability, and physical health.
-Teens who get enough sleep are less likely to suffer from anxiety, depression, and risky behaviors.
-They also perform better academically and are less prone to accidents.
+Prioritizing sleep is not merely about improving comfort; it’s about enriching overall quality of life.
+Adequate rest is fundamental for cognitive function, emotional stability, and physical health.
+Teens who sleep well are less likely to experience anxiety, depression, or engage in risky behaviors.
+They also tend to perform better academically and drive more safely.

 Have Questions?